 Springfield Complex Water Tanks Storage Capacity (mg)

 Linton Springs Water Tank 0.500

-Bartholow Road Water Tank 1.000
+Bartholow Road Water Tank (not in use/offline) 1.000

-Springfield Water Tank 0.450
+Springfield Water Tank1 (not in use/offline) 0.450

 Liberty Road Water Tank 1.000

 Martz Road Water Tank 1.000

 Total Tank Storage 3.950

-Carroll County, owner and operator of the Freedom community water supply system, currently allocates water flows on a "first come, first served" basis.
-The code stipulates that allocations shall only be granted upon the execution and acceptance of a standard public works agreement or other agreement as required by County policy, the recordation of an approved subdivision plat, and payment of all applicable charges.
+Carroll County, owner, and operator of the Freedom community water supply system, currently allocates water flows on a "first come, first served" basis.
+The code stipulates allocations shall only be granted upon the execution and acceptance of a standard public works agreement or other agreement as required by County policy, the recordation of an approved subdivision plat, and payment of all applicable charges.
 To determine availability, the County allocates and records capacity or flows for single EDUs at the time building permits are approved, or at the time area connection charges and any other applicable charges are paid in full.

-The County renewed its agreement with the City of Baltimore for Liberty Reservoir appropriations, which expires in February 2020, to ensure continued rights to Liberty reservoir as a water source.
+The County renewed its agreement with the City of Baltimore for Liberty Reservoir appropriations, terms contained within this agreement allow for potential renewals through June 30, 2035, to ensure continued rights to Liberty reservoir as a water source.
 In addition, iron cast pipes in various locations throughout the distribution system are old and in need of replacement.
 For the long terms, the County will continue to evaluate the Freedom WSA infrastructure needs using its Freedom District Water Model Update.

-A number of houses on Gaither Road are situated on lots less than half an acre in size and experience septic failures.
+Several houses on Gaither Road are situated on lots less than half an acre in size and experience septic failures.
 The potential for contamination due to failing septic systems is due to the geography of the area and small lot sizes prohibiting replacement septic fields or restoration of existing fields.
 There are no replacement wells in this area.